Laptop announced date: 2nd April 2020

 We still feel it's not the time to spend extra cash for the 4K gaming laptop due to the limitations laid out above.
 It would surely feel somewhat disappointing to boot up your new 4K laptop, only to then realise you have to drop down the resolution on modern titles to get them to run smoothly.
 And then see that anything you play is somewhat less sharp than you have seen on your older PC and capped at a maximum of 60FPS due to the usual 60Hz 4K screen tech.

-Incidentally our price track research shows us that a good gaming mouse is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons.
-Its price tag today is $11.99 and is topping our price tracking charts as a best value mouse.
-Price watching this mouse shows that it has had a price drop by $19 during the past couple of weeks, which gives us more reason to select it to go with today’s laptop.
-Looking over our tracked prices for this mouse, it was at its lowest price on 15th Aug 2020, which had it priced at $11.99.
+Incidentally our price track research shows us that a good gaming mouse is the PICTEK Gaming Mouse 7200DPI wired 7 Buttons.
+Its price tag today is $10.87 and is topping our price tracking charts as a best value mouse.
+Another point of interest was that we saw this mouse priced at $10.87, which we tracked on 23rd Nov 2020.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|